Alitejawi/awk/README.md

 ---

 <p align="center">
 💻 A collection of awk snippets, see Learnbyexample's Github page for more.
+I have gathered these for easier access.
   <br>
 </p>